mudler/kubecf-docs/content/en/docs/Contribution guidelines/_index.md

   in the values.yaml (or an equivalent `--set` option) as part of a kubecf deployment to include that ops file in the deployment.

-  The [BOSH Development Workflow] is an example of its use.
+  The [BOSH Development Workflow](/docs/tutorials/bosh-integration/) is an example of its use.

-[BOSH Development Workflow]: bosh-release-development.md

   2. The second mechanism allows the specification of any custom BOSH property for any instancegroup and job therein.